Introducing ETOM – European Triennial of Modernism

 International Conference „Modern Housing Postwar – Cities of Tomorrow?“

-An European Triennial of Modernism (ETOM) NEB milestone project about large housing estates in Central Europe erected after World War II.
-The conference is carried out as an “ETOM NEB-Lab” conference, within the framework of the “New European Bauhaus”, in the context of Central Europe, with a special focus on the exchange with Poland.
-See the following pages for details …
+The European Triennial of Modernism (ETOM) NEB milestone project is looking at large housing estates in Central Europe erected after World War II.
+The conference located nearby the city of Halle-Neustadt takes a comperative look and is carried out as an “ETOM NEB-Lab” conference, within the framework of the “New European Bauhaus”, in the context of Central Europe, with a special focus on the exchange between Germany and Poland.

 Announcement 2024